upewpi/documents/bylaws.md

 ### Section I: Composition of the Executive Board

-1. The society shall elect four primary executive officers: a President, Vice-President, Secretary, and Treasurer.
+1. The society shall elect four primary executive officers: a President, Events Coordinator, Web Secretary, Secretary, and Treasurer.
 2. The term of an office shall be from the first day of D-Term until the day before the first day of D-term of the subsequent year.
 3. Additional executive positions other than those specified above shall be created or removed at the discretion of the President, and the term for such positions shall be the same as the primary offices’.
-4. An individual appointed to an additional executive position shall not be removed from office until their term expires (Except as specified in Section V).
+4. An individual appointed to an additional executive position shall not be removed from office until their term expires (Except as specified in Section IV).

 ### Section II: Responsibilities of the Officers

 1. The President shall be the primary point of contact of the society, shall preside over meetings, shall conduct the induction of new members, shall be responsible for determining who is eligible to be inducted into the society, and shall create and appoint committees for special purposes as necessary.
 2. The Secretary shall keep records of all the transactions of the Chapter, and in particular shall keep the minutes of the meetings.
 The secretary shall communicate to all members the dates, times, and locations of meetings, and shall coordinate the scheduling of a time and place, having secured them, for such meetings.
 3. The Treasurer shall collect all dues and assessments and shall issue, with the assistance of the Secretary, notices of special assessments.
 The Treasurer shall have charge of all funds of the Chapter, shall authorize payment of bills presented against the Chapter, and shall pay therefrom bills presented against the Chapter which have been approved for payment.
 The Treasurer shall also represent the chapter in financial matters, in particular before the Student Government Association.
+4. The Web Secretary shall aintain and update the chapter website, add and remove members from the email alias, oversee the LinkedIn group, and maintain the chapter GitHub repository.
+5. The Events Coordinator shall be in charge of managing special events, such as Burning the Midnight Oil and company talks, which includes advertising and logistics.
-4. Additional officer positions as created by the President shall have responsibilities as described therein.
+5. Additional officer positions as created by the President shall have responsibilities as described therein.
-5. No officer shall be held accountable for a duty or responsibility created or enacted after appointment to his or her position.
+7. No officer shall be held accountable for a duty or responsibility created or enacted after appointment to his or her position.
-6. The Faculty Advisor shall be a senior member of the Computer Science teaching staff.
+7. The Faculty Advisor shall be a senior member of the Computer Science teaching staff.
 The duties of the Faculty Advisor shall be to consult on matters of Chapter policy and to act as auditor of Chapter finances.

-### Section IV: Election of the Officers
+### Section III: Election of the Officers

-1. The Officers of the Chapter shall be elected at the first general body meeting of  the fall semester (C Term).
+1. The Officers of the Chapter shall be elected at the first general body meeting of the spring semester (C Term).
-2. Installation of Officers shall take place at the first day of D term.
+2. The newly elected officers shall assume their duties starting the first day of D term.
-3. The newly elected Officers shall assume their duties upon installation.
-4. In order to be eligible to hold office, the member must have been active at time of induction and must maintain active status for the remainder of their elected term.
+3. In order to be eligible to hold office, the member must have been active at time of induction and must maintain active status for the remainder of their elected term.
-5. The confidentiality of all votes should be maintained.
+4. The confidentiality of all votes should be maintained.
-6. Voting shall be done in the order of: President, Secretary, Treasurer, and all additional officers.
-Voting shall take place between speeches for each position.
+5. Voting shall be done in the order of: President, Secretary, Treasurer, and all additional officers.
+Voting shall take place between speeches for each position as a heads down hands up vote.
-7. Vacancies in any office shall be filled by special election held at the next general body meeting.
+6. Vacancies in any office shall be filled by special election held at the next general body meeting.

-### Section V: Impeachment
+### Section IV: Impeachment

 1. Any executive officer may be immediately removed from office by an affirmative vote of two-thirds of Active Members.
 2. Additionally, any executive officer may be removed from their position by an affirmative vote of all other members of the Executive  Board and with the approval of the Faculty Advisor.